• Skip to main content

 September 14, 2011 by MMD Leave a Comment

 So long old friend.
 We had some good times, you and I. You were always so good to me, but now things have changed, and it’s time to say goodbye.
 It’s not you, it’s me!
 I just can’t pay close to $20 a month for movies anymore.
 And this new plan of splitting between DVD’s and streaming online.
 I love them both too much to choose between them.
 I don’t blame you for raising your prices.
 “The Man” (your streaming services) raised your costs big-time, and now you’re just passing it along to the little guy (me).
-But every product in the world has competition, and unfortunately there’s a lot of … [Read more...]
+But every product in the world has competition, and unfortunately there’s a lot of other places out there to catch DVD’s. … [Read more...] about So Long Netflix

 Next Page »